Formal leasehold extension under the Act

 Leasehold extension – how to deal how to deal with disputes

 If you are thinking of a lease extension under the Leasehold Reform Act 1993 then there is certain information you will need to collect and certain people you will need to get involved to help you.
 As with any aspect of the law it requires a particular process to be followed and there are plenty of opportunities for mistakes be made.
 In particular, there are a number of strict deadlines you would need to keep to.
-As a result it is definitely worth doing a bit of research to get to grips with the issues and then you will definitely need to appoint specialist lease extension solicitors and surveyors who will be able to help you through the process.
+As a result it is definitely worth doing a bit of research to get to grips with the issues and then you will definitely need to appoint specialist lease extension solicitors and surveyors who will be able to help you through the process and provide specialist advice only lease extension dispute that may arise.

 For advice about how Leasehold Extension UK could help you, contact us today